Destiny 2's upcoming Strand ability icons and UI leak ahead of Lightfall launch

 Get a peek behind the curtain at Strand.

-The images are being shared on the Destiny 2 Subreddit, which comes from the D2 Leaks Discord server.
+The images are being shared on the Destiny 2 subreddit, and they come from the D2 Leaks Discord server.
 The leaks show off a variety of upcoming Strand-based icons and several background menu screens while players are on the loading screens while viewing the ability on their Guardian.
-These leaks come out during a massive week for Bungie, as they’ve already shown off some of the upcoming exotic gear set to drop when Lightfall arrives.
+These leaks come out during a massive week for Bungie, as the studio has already shown off some of the upcoming exotic gear set to drop when Lightfall arrives.

 The icons are a good teaser for what Destiny 2 players can expect to encounter when the expansion launches on February 28, with preloading happening a day before.
 Because these icons do not have any context, fans have gone over previous videos to try connecting the dots, trying to work out what abilities Bungie has in store for them when Strand becomes a reality.
 For example, some players believe the Hunter ability could feature a grappling hook that drags enemies closer to them.